Building up to Tenure

 - Jointly-appointed candidates should work with chairs of both departments or centers to ensure that their committee service, departmental meeting loads and teaching assignments are reasonable.
 We also urge the relevant department chairs to recognize the additional service inherent in joint positions.

 - Teaching evaluations should be above average or show improvement over time.
 TEFD is an excellent resource for pedagogical advice and resources.
-Because SRTI’s offer only a partial view of teaching, we encourage the development of a robust teaching portfolio to provide a full picture of the candidate’s teaching accomplishments.
+Because SRTIs offer only a partial view of teaching, we encourage the development of a robust teaching portfolio to provide a full picture of the candidate’s teaching and mentoring accomplishments inside and outside the classroom.
+Qualitative comments from the SRTIs should also be included.

 - Junior faculty with appointments in graduate programs should begin to be involved in mentoring graduate students if possible.
 Service on comprehensive examination committees, membership on a dissertation committee, and other forms of mentoring are important teaching contributions.